geoschem/geos-chem-shared-docs/doc/geoschem-config.rst

 GOSAT
 -----

-.. option:: true

-   Activates the GOSAT observational operator.

-.. option:: false
+.. describe:: false

    Deactivates the GOSAT observational operator.
 This is the default setting.

+.. describe:: true

+   Activates the GOSAT observational operator.

 .. _gc-yml-ch4_tccon:

 TCCON
 -----

-.. option:: true

-   Activates the TCCON observational operator.

-.. option:: false
+.. describe:: false

    Deactivates the TCCON observational operator.
 This is the default setting.

+.. describe:: true

+   Activates the TCCON observational operator.

 .. _gc-yml-ch4-perturb: